 Take snacking to new heights, as Aqua Shard’s Peter Pan Afternoon Tea gives a new perspective on London’s skyline – complete with a playful menu of Neverland-inspired sweet treats and savouries.
-And while visitors might not quite learn to fly like J.M Barrie’s renowned creation, they can soar to the 31st floor of the Shard to tuck into jelly crocodiles, Tinker Bell cookies and Fairy Dust cocktails: a potent potion of mint, apple and absinthe, with a sprinkling of gold dust too.
+And while you might not quite learn to fly like J.M Barrie’s renowned creation, you can soar to the 31st floor of the Shard to tuck into jelly crocodiles, Tinker Bell cookies and Fairy Dust cocktails: a potent potion of mint, apple and absinthe, with a sprinkling of gold dust too.

 Things are always more fun when they’re forbidden – that’s the spirit of Cahoots, Soho’s speakeasy-style bar, whose ‘bootleg’ cocktails and swinging live music capture the illicit black marketeering of post-war London.
 It’s tucked away in an old train station (once a bomb shelter during the Blitz), and every detail is pure 1940s: from the sneaky hip flasks and tin mugs that drinks are served in, to its rationed snacks and sultry jazz.
 Just what’s needed to dance the night away.

 Scrumptious food, with a side-order of tasty history: that’s the ethos behind Manchester’s Scranchester tours.
 From the finest gelato in ‘Little Italy’, to flavours of Latin America, Asia and Britain, each four-hour trip includes eight different dishes in little-known eateries, explored on foot with an expert guide.
-Visitors will hear how Manchester's heritage has shaped its cuisine, and visit some of its secret spots – a fast-track to the heart of this diverse, dynamic city.
+You’ll hear how Manchester's heritage has shaped its cuisine, and visit some of its secret spots – a fast-track to the heart of this diverse, dynamic city.

-Festooned with silk flowers, super-luxe furnishings and state-of-the-art gadgetry, Manchester’s Vatten Hus will definitely steal the spotlight of a visitor’s Instagram photoshoot.
+Festooned with silk flowers, super-luxe furnishings and state-of-the-art gadgetry, Manchester’s Vatten Hus will definitely steal the spotlight of your Instagram photoshoot.
 But this ritzy residence isn’t a hotel: it’s a luxury wide-beam canal boat which sleeps six, moored in Castlefield Locks, just a few minutes’ walk from some of the top nightlife and restaurants.
 It’s a swanky base for an action-packed city break.

 Edinburgh Fringe Festival celebrates its 75th anniversary this year, but it’s still as fresh and innovative as ever.
 From debut theatre and dance shows, to new comedy, music and spoken word, the line-up features talented newcomers and famous faces alike, hailing from all over the globe.
 The festivities will run for three weeks from 5-29 August, taking over the city’s bars, theatres and streets: a big birthday bash for a beloved icon.

 The incredible views atop Brighton’s British Airways i360 are no secret, stretching from the Isle of Wight to the Seven Sisters chalk cliffs and out over the South Downs.
 But what many don’t realise, is that its 138 metre-high observation pod also hosts live music, events and workshops galore.
-Whether yoga classes and exclusive dining experiences, or performances by top local singers, bands and DJs, there’s always a fresh perspective on this South Coast icon – so visitors should keep their eye on its busy events calendar.
+Whether yoga classes and exclusive dining experiences, or performances by top local singers, bands and DJs, there’s always a fresh perspective on this South Coast icon – so keep your eye on its busy events calendar.